 - Medicare Part D Prescription Drug Coverage provides optional prescription drug coverage to anyone with Medicare.
 Private companies, like Cigna, offer this as a standalone Part D plan or with select Medicare Advantage Plans.

-- Medicare Supplement (also known as Medigap) includes plans offered by private companies like Cigna.
+- Medicare Supplement (also known as Medigap) insurance includes plans offered by private companies like Cigna1.
 Plans help cover costs that Original Medicare doesn’t, including deductibles, copays, and coinsurance.

 What are the basics of Medicare?